mvalado/mvalado/README.md

 - 📖 An automation engineering student at FURG (5/10).
 - 🔭 I currently work as a volunteer on the robotics team [FBOT](https://www.instagram.com/furgbot/)
 - 🔎 Looking for an internship or job in Computer Vision and Machine Learning area
-- 🌱 Studying ROS 2
+- 🌱 Studying ROS 2 and flutter
 - 📫 Contact me on email: mauriciovaladex6@gmail.com

 ### 🔓 Skills